espen42/chaser/README.md

 #### What	happens	after	you’ve	made	a	legal	shot?
   - If	no	balls	were	shot	down:	no	score,	and	it’s	the	next	player’s	turn.
-  - If	any	balls	were	(legally)	shot	down,	including	the	Target: o First,	note	your	score:	the	sum	of	numbers	on	the	balls that	were	pocketed o Then,	if	any	balls	were	shot	down	other	than	the	Target,	return	them	to	the	table	as	described under	“Returning	colored	balls”.
+  - If	any	balls	were	(legally)	shot	down,	including	the	Target:
+    - First,	note	your	score:	the	sum	of	numbers	on	the	balls that	were	pocketed
+    - Then,	if	any	balls	were	shot	down	other	than	the	Target,	return	them	to	the	table	as	described under	“Returning	colored	balls”.
 If the	Target was	shot	down, it	stays	down.
-The	next	lowest-numbered	ball	on	the	table becomes	the new	Target. o Then,	you	can	shoot	again.
+The	next	lowest-numbered	ball	on	the	table becomes	the new	Target.
+    - Then,	you	can	shoot	again.

 #### What	is	an	illegal	shot?
 An	illegal	shot	is	called	a	_Foul_.
 A	Foul	is	when	”something	goes	wrong”,	specifically	if	any